car251290/amplifyapp/README.md

 Deploy your app with AWS Amplify
 Implement code changes and redeploy your app

-# AWS Lambda
-it is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster
-You can set up your code to automatically trigger from 140 AWS services or call it directly from any web or mobile app.

 # AWS Amplify
 full stack applications, powered by AWS.
-With Amplify, you can configure app backends and connect your app in minutes, deploy static web apps in a few clicks, and easily manage app content outside the AWS console.
+With Amplify, you can configure app backends and connect your app in minutes, deploy static web apps in a few clicks, and easily manage app content outside the AWS console workflows to set up scalable AWS backends with authentication, storage, data and other common use cases.

 ## Key Concepts
 API – Provides a programming interface that allows communication and interactions between multiple software intermediaries.